openfga/openfga.dev/blog/fine-grained-news-2024-10.md

 ## Just Shipped

 * **OpenFGA v1.7.0:** In our latest release, we’ve introduced Access Control.
-This experimental feature allows you to control access to your OpenFGA server.
+This experimental feature allows you to control access to your OpenFGA server, and of course, we built it using OpenFGA!
 We’ve updated our Docs to show you [how to enable this feature](https://openfga.dev/docs/getting-started/setup-openfga/access-control); please share your feedback in the [GitHub Discussions](https://github.com/orgs/openfga/discussions/382)!

 * This month, we’ve also added documentation of our [OpenFGA release process](https://github.com/openfga/openfga/pull/1923).

 * We’ve [improved performance for checks involving nested tuple-to-userset relations](https://github.com/openfga/openfga/pull/2025).
+This is commonly used when implementing nested groups.
 Users can enable this with the experimental flag `enable-check-optimizations`.

 * Following last month’s launch of OpenFGA SDK support for telemetry data using OpenTelemetry, we’ve also [updated our Docs](https://openfga.dev/docs/getting-started/configure-telemetry) to guide users through configuration to collect tracing data and metrics.